DigiArea/jse-es5-translator/README.md

 jse-es5-translator
 ==================

-The translator from Java language model to JavaScript language model with JSDoc annotations.
+Java to JavaScript translator with JSDoc annotations.

 ###License